Pages

 To offer hope and alleviate misery

-May the sisters combine and lead
+We, as sisters can combine and lead

-Let them be immovable in their covenants
+To stand immovable in their covenants

-There to uphold, nourish, and protect the home
+To uphold, nourish, and protect the home

-For help and strength and direction in all things
+For help and strength and direction in all things!

 There to ask "who needs our help?" and relief effort